 There are a handful of federal and state statutes and regulations that bear on privilege and confidentiality in connection with financial institutions.
-While a full discussion of these provisions and their intricacies is beyond the scope of this chapter, a basic introduction is important for an understanding of the manner in which monitorships of federal- and state-regulated financial institutions may implicate the protection of confidential and privileged information.
+Although a full discussion of these provisions and their intricacies is beyond the scope of this chapter, a basic introduction is important for an understanding of the manner in which monitorships of federal-regulated and state-regulated financial institutions may implicate the protection of confidential and privileged information.

 Federal bank examination privilege, confidential

 Bank examinations are a regular and important part of the life cycle of a financial institution.
 The purpose, in general, is to assess the safety and soundness of the financial institution and to ensure its compliance with a host of requirements applicable to banks.
 These examinations, the reports regulators make of them and other materials generated by bank regulators in the performance of their duties with respect to specific institutions, are non-public and are not easily obtained as a result of federal regulations that make them privileged.

 Beyond these specific regulations, there is a qualified common law privilege widely recognised by US courts: ‘Stated broadly, the bank examination privilege is a qualified privilege that protects communications between banks and their examiners in order to preserve absolute candor essential to the effective supervision of banks.’
 It is not without its limits, however, and has frequently been held to be confined to opinions and recommendations, not factual material.
 Indeed, in opposing the disclosure of the report of the monitor in HSBC, the Board of Governors of the Federal Reserve Board invoked the bank examination privilege and, while not quite contending that it was applicable to the HSBC monitor, noted the similarity between bank examinations and the monitor’s endeavour.